How Do You Estimate A Quotient

 The Role of Place Value in Estimation

 When estimating quotients, place value helps you understand the relative size of the numbers involved.
 It allows you to adjust your estimates to account for the magnitude of the numbers.
-For example, if you are estimating the quotient of 1,234 ÷ 23, you need to consider that the dividend is in the thousands and the divisor is in the tens.
+Also, for example, if you are estimating the quotient of 1,234 ÷ 23, you need to consider that the dividend is in the thousands and the divisor is in the tens.
 This understanding helps you make a more accurate estimate.

 The History of Estimation